 Juniper Lake Road—A 13-mile (20 km) road outside of Chester, CA, on the southeast part of the park used to reach the lake.
 Seasonal road with steep inclines and gravel for the last portion.

-Warner Valley Road—A 13-mile (20 km) road outside of Chester southern part of the park to reach Drakesbad Ranch and Warner Valley campground.
+Warner Valley Road—A 13-mile (20 km) road outside of Chester in the southern part of the park used to reach Drakesbad Ranch and Warner Valley campground.
 Seasonal road with steep inclines and gravel for the last portion.

 National Parks with Volcanoes